FAQ

 The second type are UO students who started their college education at another school but then transferred their credits to UO with the intention of completing their degree here.
 This is the population that is most likely to be affected in this case.

 If the transfer credits are from a two-year college, sometimes called a community or junior college, the limit is 124 credits.
 If the transfer credits are from a four-year institution, there is no limit.
-However, UO has a residency requirement (which is discussed in another one of the frequently asked questions) that must be satisfied.
+However, UO has a credit residency requirement that must be satisfied.

 If you have more than 124 transfer community college credits the excess credits are deducted.
 However, if any of the excess credits fulfill specific graduation requirements, they are still allowed to complete the requirement.
 For example, after completing 124 credits, you take GER 203 for another four credits.
 You’ll end up completing 128 community college credits.
 Only 124 credits will count toward the total number of credits you have.
 The extra four credits will be deducted.
 But, GER 203 will still count toward the Bachelor of Arts requirement and will complete that requirement.